Towards Less Constrained Macro-Neural Architecture Search: Related Work

-\textbf{Performance Estimation Strategy} Evaluating the performance of generated architectures is the most costly component of a NAS method.
+\textbf{Performance Estimation Strategy} reefers to the mechanism of evaluating the generated architectures and is usually the most costly component of a NAS method.
 Albeit training an architecture for a large number of epochs is the most reliable mechanism to rank it, this is extremely inefficient \cite{DBLP:journals/corr/ZophL16,Zoph_2018,DBLP:conf/eccv/LiuZNSHLFYHM18}.
 Several performance estimation strategies have been proposed to improve the search procedure.
-Weight sharing reduces the evaluation time by sharing weights across generated architectures \cite{xie2018snas,ENAS,cai2018proxylessnas}.
+Weight sharing reduces the evaluation time by performing weight inheritance across generated architectures \cite{xie2018snas,ENAS,cai2018proxylessnas}.
 Low-fidelity estimates reduce the training time by training for fewer epochs or using subsets of the data, \cite{DBLP:journals/corr/abs-1807-06906}.
-Model-based predictors predict the final validation accuracy of an architecture based on its encodings \cite{10.5555/3326943.3327130,Li_2020_CVPR,DBLP:conf/aaai/WhiteNS21}.
+Model-based predictors extrapolate the final validation accuracy of an architecture based on its encodings \cite{10.5555/3326943.3327130,Li_2020_CVPR,DBLP:conf/aaai/WhiteNS21}.
 Zero-cost proxies look at architectures at initialization stage, and calculate statistics that correlate with the architecture's final validation accuracy \cite{mellor2020neural,lopes2021epenas,DBLP:conf/iclr/ChenGW21}.
 White et. al. provide a comprehensive evaluation of 31 different performance estimation strategies \cite{white2021how}, showing that optimal results are obtained when combining multiple strategies.

-To push NAS to less constrained settings, we focused on designing methods for macro-search.
-We propose a representation of complex search spaces as WDG, an evolutionary strategy that designs architectures from scratch, and an efficient mixed estimation-performance method that combines the evaluation of an architecture trainability through low fidelity estimates and its capability to model complex functions at initialization stage using a zero-proxy estimator.
+To push NAS to less constrained settings, we go beyond micro-search and focus on designing methods that allow macro-search without forced settings and heuristics.
+For this, we propose a representation of complex search spaces as WDG, an evolutionary strategy that designs architectures from scratch, and an efficient mixed estimation-performance method that combines the evaluation of an architecture trainability through low fidelity estimates and its capability to model complex functions at initialization stage using a zero-proxy estimator.